-To better understand regulation we need to pay close attention to the question of Who are the regulators?
-What is being regulated? and, How regulation is carried out?.
-Each of these issues is critical for a more thorough understanding of what regulatory governance and regulatory capitalism is all about (on regulatory capitalism see this volume, Levi-Faur, 2011).
+To better understand regulation we need to pay close attention to the questions: Who are the regulators?
+What is being regulated?
+How is regulation carried out?
+Each of these issues is critical for a more thorough understanding of what regulatory governance and regulatory capitalism are all about (on regulatory capitalism see this volume, Levi-Faur, 2011).
 Let us start with the who question.
 Different approaches to regulation would identify different regulators.
 For criminologists, policemen are the regulators; for public administration scholars regulators are employees of regulatory agencies; for socio-legal scholars we are all regulators.
-If we adopt this broad approach to regulation, it follows that while only few of us are acting as professional regulators, most, if not all of us act as regulators in some capacity.
-We frequently monitor our government, corporations and NGOs.
-We often act, consciously or not, like gatekeepers of the social order and raise 'fire alarms' in cases of corruption, violence or other forms of deviant behavior.
-This of course saves on 'police patrols' and helps us to understand that regulatory networks are embedded in the social system, and do not represent a distinct, stand alone, part of it.
+If we adopt this broad approach to regulation, it follows that, while only a few of us are acting as professional regulators, most, if not all, of us act as regulators in some capacity.
+We frequently monitor our government, corporations, and NGOs.
+We often act, consciously or not, like gatekeepers of the social order and raise "fire alarms" in cases of corruption, violence, or other forms of deviant behavior.
+This of course saves on "police patrols" and helps us to understand that regulatory networks are embedded in the social system and do not represent a distinct, stand-alone part of it.

 Nonetheless, while we are all regulators in some capacity, it is possible to identify a distinct class of regulators.
-The agencification of regulatory functions and the increasing autonomy that they enjoy suggest the transformation of the bureaucracy of the modern administrative state and indeed private bureaucracy as well to a regulatoracy (Gilardi, Jordana and Levi-Faur, 2007).
+The agencification of regulatory functions and the increasing autonomy that they enjoy suggest the transformation of the bureaucracy of the modern administrative state and indeed private bureaucracy as well to a regulocracy (Gilardi et al. 2007).
 To live in an age where regulation is expanding means that we expect our colleagues, and even ourselves, to invest more of our resources in regulation.
 In other words, we are all immersed in the regulatory game.
-Yet, the scope of this phenomena is still an open question.
+Yet the scope of this phenomenon is still an open question.
 Also open is the question to what extent new forms of governance offer new opportunities to the weak to deploy new strategies of regulation to their own advantage.
-While some suggest that this is the case (Braithwaith, 2004) and that indeed even a female sex worker can regulate police brutality (Biradavolu et al., 2009), others suggest that the new networks of regulators are constrained by entrenched structures of power (Sorenson & Torfing, 2008; Shamir, 2008).
+While some suggest that this is the case (Braithwaite 2004) and that indeed even a female sex worker can regulate police brutality (Biradavolu et al. 2009), others suggest that the new networks of regulators are constrained by entrenched structures of power (Shamir 2008; Sørensen and Torfing 2008).